-17. RISK MANAGEMENT FOR DIGITAL ASSET BUSINESS OPERATIONS AND TRANSACTIONS
+19. RISK MANAGEMENT FOR DIGITAL ASSET BUSINESS OPERATIONS AND TRANSACTIONS

 Due to technology advancement, the increasing use of digital assets, and changing consumer behavior, the SCBX Financial Group acknowledges the significance of prioritizing the development of digital asset services and investments in various forms.
 Such services not only provide convenience to customers but also enhance the SCBX Financial Group's operational efficiency, potentially reducing financial service costs.
-This would ultimately benefit financial service users and the economy as a the SCBX whole.
-However, Financial Group acknowledges that managing services and transactions related to digital assets requires careful attention to various risks and system and information security, in accordance with laws and international standards.
+This would ultimately benefit financial service users and the economy as a whole.
+However. the SCBX Financial Group acknowledges that managing services and transactions related to digital assets requires careful attention to various risks and system and information security, in accordance with laws and international standards.
 Additionally, the protection of service users is of utmost importance.
-As the parent company of the Group, SCB X Public Company Limited ("SCB X") has established a Digital Asset Policy.
+As the parent company of the Group, SCBX has established a Digital Asset Policy.
 This policy outlines the scope of digital asset business and transactions and serves as a guideline for conducting such activities, requiring robust internal controls and risk management.